shoeffner/mthesis/src/gaze_library.md

    original code.

 There are many different ways to structure a Git workflow.
-One is the GitFlow branching model [@Driessen2010], which largely influenced Gaze's workflow in the beginning.
-Gaze does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed onto a common branch, the so called trunk or master.
+One is the GitFlow branching model [@Driessen2010], which largely influenced \Gaze{}'s workflow in the beginning. \Gaze{} does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed onto a common branch, the so called trunk or master.

-Gaze is published on the source code hosting service [GitHub](https://github.com).
+\Gaze{} is published on the source code hosting service [GitHub](https://github.com).
 When a new commit is pushed, that means uploaded, to the GitHub servers, a web request is sent to the continuous integration service [Semaphore CI](https://semaphoreci.com).